Extended-support beta regression for $[0, 1]$ responses: Continuous mixtures of extended-support beta distributions

 respectively.
 Similarly to the heteroscedastic two-limit tobit, we can assume that $Y^*$ is a latent variable in $\Re$, which is linked to an observable response in $[0, 1]$, where the boundary values of $0$ and $1$ represent too small and too large values of the latent variable.
 As discussed in Section~\ref{sec:boundary}, this is a natural assumption in assessment scores and testing settings, like that of Example~\ref{ex:reading-skills}.

 From expressions~(\ref{eq:b4mix-mean-var}), the parameters $\mu$ and $\phi$ have direct interpretations in terms of location and precision of the distribution of $Y^*$, as they do in beta regression.
 In particular, the expectation of $Y^*$ is a linear function of $\mu$, with slope $(1 + 2 \nu)$ and intercept $-\nu$.
 On the other hand, the variance of $Y^*$ decreases as $\phi$ increases, with the rate of decrease increasing quadratically with $\nu$.

 So, an XBX regression with mean and dispersion effects for the latent distribution can directly be defined by linking $\mu$ and $\phi$ to covariates as in~(\ref{eq:link}).
 From Figure~\ref{fig:xbx}, it is directly apparent that the response distribution in XBX regression can have much more flexible shapes than the censored normal distribution underlying the heteroscedastic two-limit tobit; see, also Figure~\ref{fig-supp:xbx-vs-cn} and Figure~\ref{fig-supp:xbx-vs-cn-hist} in Section~\ref{sec-supp:xbx-vs-cn} of the supplementary material document for a side-by-side comparison of the XBX distribution to the doubly-censored normal distribution.

+The expectation and variance of a random variable with XBX distribution are, of course, nonlinear functions of $\mu$, $\phi$ and $\nu$ as they depend on the probabilities of $Y^*$ being greater or equal to $1$ and $Y^*$ being in $(0, 1)$, and on moments of the truncated distribution of $Y^*$ in $(0, 1)$.
+Figure~\ref{fig-supp:xbx-e} and Figure~\ref{fig-supp:xbx-v} of Section~\ref{sec:xbx-e-v} the supplementary material show the expectation and variance of the XBX distribution as a function of $\mu$ for a range of values for $\phi$ and $\nu$.
+For reference, Figure~\ref{fig-supp:xbx-e} and Figure~\ref{fig-supp:xbx-v} also show the expectation ($\mu$) and variance ($\mu(1 - \mu) / \phi$) of the beta distribution as functions of $\mu$ for a range of values of $\phi$.